Frequently Asked Questions

-Each Yidan Prize Laureate (either an individual or a team up to three members) will receive a certificate, a gold medal and HK$30 million (around US$3.9 million) worth of awards – a cash prize of HK$15 million (around US$1.9 million), and a project fund of HK$15 million to be distributed over three years.
+Each Yidan Prize Laureate (either an individual or a team up to three members) will receive a certificate, a gold medal and HK$30 million (around US$3.9 million) worth of awards – half of which is a cash prize and the remaining half is to be used as a project fund, distributed over three years.

 How many Yidan Prize Laureates will be named each year?